Kerbalnut/Batch-Tools-SysAdmin/ReadMe.md

 ## Get started with some unique and useful tools:

+### ImpossiblePaste.ahk

+With AutoHotKey installed (a language that allows you to automate sending keystrokes and mouse clicks), this script allows you to paste text into locked fields that otherwise block clipboard pasting.

 ### File & Folder merge tool

 **CompareTo-Parent.bat** (located in the **Tools** folder) is a great for merging text documents utilizing [KDiff3](https://chocolatey.org/packages/kdiff3).
 There are 2 ways to use this tool: